 Biden bowed out of the presidential race on Sunday following weeks of calls for him to leave following a shaky debate performance.

-The president endorsed the vice president to run for the Democratic ticket in his place and transferred his millions of dollars in campaign cash over to her.
+The president endorsed the vice president, his running mate on the Democratic ticket, to succeed him as the party's 2024 standard-bearer, and transferred his millions of dollars in campaign cash over to her.

 MARGIN-OF-ERROR RACE BETWEEN HARRIS, TRUMP IN NEW POLL CONDUCTED AFTER BIDEN DROPPED